 Peat is rotted organic plant matter which is found in acidic areas such as bogs and is usually used in potting mixes as well as fuel.

 Perennials are plants that grow for many seasons.
-Generally dying down each winter and coming away again the following spring from the same root system.
+Generally dying down each winter and growing back again the following spring from the same root system.
 Some perennials, however, do keep their leaves all year round.

 Perlite is an amorphous volcanic glass that when expended can be used as a soil amendment, as a medium for hydroponics or for starting cuttings.
 Also helps prevent soil compaction.